microsoft/Kusto-Query-Language/doc/exp10-function.md

 ---
 title: exp10() - Azure Data Explorer
-description: This article describes exp10() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 03/25/2019
+description: Learn how to use the exp10() function to return the base-10 exponential value of x. ms.reviewer: alexans ms.topic: reference ms.date: 03/25/2019